grodansparadis/vscp-smart-han-port-interface/README.md

-# vscp-ble-power-log-gateway
+# vscp-smart-han-port-interface

-BLE unit to log P1 data from power meters
+BLE/WiFi unit to log P1 data from power meters

 Still at prototype stage.